 a5_count_websessions() has been removed.
 Use Server.SessionCount as a replacement.

 Application.Path() is no longer available.
 Use Request.ApplicationRoot as a replacement.

 Session variables can only be strings.
 Other variable types are not supported and my not work as expected.

 Nothing can be dimmed directly within Request.
-While Request has always been documented as read-only, this is now strictly enforced and any code that attempts to dim within Request will generate an error.
+Attempts to DIM a property in the Request will generate an error.

 Request.Variables2 is no longer available.
 All variables should be accessed using Request.Variables.

 Response.Message_Body is now a read-only property.
 Any attempts to assign any value to it will generate an error.